Digital Nomad/Remote Worker Visa

 • That he receives income from a foreign source and with an annual amount not less than Thirty-Six Thousand Dollars with 00/100 ($36,0000USD) or its equivalent in foreign currency.

-This visa is particularly interesting for those individuals who are better known as digital nomads.
+This visa is particularly interesting for digital nomads.
 Some of the advantages are:

-• Those foreigners who are granted this visa will not require to obtain a work permit.
+• Those foreigners who are granted this visa will not be required to obtain a work permit.

 • Your income, being from a foreign source, will not be taxable by the Republic of Panama.